Recursive deep learning framework for forecasting the decadal world economic outlook: Introduction

-Time series forecasting employs two major strategies, which include direct and recursive strategies \citep{clements1996multi,klein1971essay,marcellino2006comparison}; although direct strategy can be used for multi-step time series prediction, the recursive strategy is more useful when the prediction horizon spans longer time.
+Long-term (decadal prediction) is important for policymaking, since many countries plan their economy and investments for decades ahead of time.
+An example is China, which had planned and invested in Africa since the 1990s \cite{kidane2013china}.
+The International Monetary Fund and the World Bank have a decadal ahead forecast which is taken as an input in policymaking, considering factors such as climate change, population growth/decline and energy supply \cite{vreeland2003imf,paloni2012imf}.
+Time series forecasting employs two major strategies, which include \textit{direct} and \textit{recursive} strategies \cite{clements1996multi,klein1971essay,marcellino2006comparison}; although direct strategy can be used for multi-step time series prediction, the recursive strategy is more useful when the prediction horizon spans longer time.
 Hence, it would be more appropriate to use a mix of direct and recursive strategies in decadal forecasting.
-Moreover, there is a gap in decadal forecasting methods using deep learning with multivariate analysis about the economic indicators.
+Moreover, there is a gap in decadal forecasting methods using deep learning with multivariate analysis of economic indicators.
 We would need to forecast the economic indicators using a recursive deep learning strategy, in order to forecast the decadal GDP growth rate.
-We find that most of the papers focus on developed countries for GDP forecasting and only a few papers are forecasts for developing countries.
+We find that most of the studies in the literature focused on developed countries for GDP forecasting, and only a few studies forecast developing countries.
 This could be because developed countries have better access and complete data about economic indicators, which are more helpful for forecasting.
-It is a challenge to develop deep learning models given limited and missing data about the economic indicators to achieve good forecasting performance.
-In the presence of novel deep learning models, there is growing interest within the machine learning literature as to what model is most appropriate for GDP forecasting when compared to traditional econometric models such as ARIMA, and VAR.
+It is a challenge to develop deep learning models given limited and missing data about economic indicators.
+There is a growing interest in utilizing appropriate deep learning models for GDP forecasting when compared to traditional econometric models.